[7 MIN READ]

 A heart patient at the Swedish Heart & Vascular Institute shares his success story.

-Every February for American Heart Month our focus turns to raise awareness of heart disease and the toll it takes on the lives of millions of people across the country.
-And yet, despite the best efforts of health experts everywhere, the number of heart-related deaths has continued to rise steadily for more than three decades, according to the American College of Cardiology.
+Every February for American Heart Month, our focus turns to raising awareness of heart disease and the toll it takes on the lives of millions of people across the country.
+Despite the best efforts of health experts everywhere, the number of heart-related deaths has continued to rise steadily for more than three decades, according to the American College of Cardiology.

 What is heart disease?